Study PMBOK 8 financial traps and EVM signals for PMP 2026: estimate optimism, reserve misuse, change-cost blindness, and single-metric overreaction.

 Explanation: A is best because it uses financial metrics as decision aids rather than as panic triggers or excuses for avoidance.
 B cuts value-protecting work too quickly.
 C dismisses a useful signal set.
 D hides the problem.

-After this section, the book can move into stakeholders with a clearer link between cost signals, governance, and value tradeoffs.
-When your practice misses come from overreacting to one finance number or treating EVM as abstract math, use the free PMP 2026 practice preview on web and check whether the stronger answer interpreted the signal before acting.
+After this section, move into Stakeholders with a clearer link between cost signals, governance, and value tradeoffs.
+If your misses come from overreacting to one finance number or treating EVM as abstract math, review PMP 2026 Sample Questions and use the PMP 2026 practice page on external practice to check whether the stronger answer interpreted the signal before acting.